apiaryio/dredd/docs/internals.rst

 Previously Dredd was written in `CoffeeScript <https://coffeescript.org>`__, and it was only recently converted to modern JavaScript.
 That's why sometimes the code does not feel very nice.
 Any efforts to refactor the code to something more human-friendly are greatly appreciated.

-CoffeeScript is still a production dependency (not dev dependency), because it’s needed for running user-provided hooks written in CoffeeScript.
-This is planned to be generalized: :ghissue:`#1082`

 .. _cpp-dependencies:
 .. _compiled-vs-pure-javascript: